HOME

 Click here for a short list of some of the CDs my advanced class didn't like and WHY:

-Sands of Time will soon be releasing the first album in the Master Drummers of Egypt series which features the Henkesh Brothers.
-Until then there are 2 drum solos by the Henkesh brothers on each of Cry to the Moon and Dancing with Genies.
+Sands of Time HAS RELEASED TWO albums in the Master Drummers of Egypt - Pulse of the Sphinx series which feature the Henkesh Brothers.
+There are also 2 drum solos by the Henkesh brothers on each of Cry to the Moon and Dancing with Genies.
 One piece, 3 Minute Mona, uses many of the riffs used in Mona Said's famous drum solo of the 1970s.

 1001 nuitsAl Darbak: Mille et une Nuits